What If There Really Isn’t a Catch?

 I pretty much started from scratch, in the sense that I didn’t come into this field with existing contacts or experience.
 But, I got the copywriting training I needed and spent some time getting to know people in the industry.

 My first year, I made $21,763.
 My second year, I just about doubled that and took two months off to have a baby.
 (And, on that note, I’ve got to say it was incredible to be in command of my own schedule while pregnant.
 My last job certainly wouldn’t have let me take long afternoon naps, every day!)

-Now, like I said, I’m on track to make six-figures — and it’s only my third year.
-Plus, working from home means I don’t have to leave my son in someone else’s care for long stretches of time.
+I’ve enjoyed a six-figure income ever since … working part-time hours.
+Plus, working from home means I don’t have to leave my youngest daughter in someone else’s care for long stretches of time.

 More Rewarding than the Doctor’s Life

-I had dinner last night with a good friend who is a doctor in her second year of residency.
+I had dinner the other night with a good friend who is a doctor doing her residency.
 She’d just returned from vacation, but was glum because she wouldn’t get another break until September.

 In contrast, I have multiple vacations coming up — for one- and two-week long stretches at a time, every month until October.
-And like I said, this year I’ll have a huge payoff.
+And like I said, I have a huge payoff.

 Eventually, my friend will get to a place in her medical career where her hours are humane and her salary is big.
 But, that’s going to take a while.
 What floors me is the fact that I’m already there.

 The way I see it, the single most important thing you can do to achieve the writer’s life is to start taking yourself seriously.
 After that, everything just falls into place because your eyes and ears become open to all your possibilities (which are endless, by the way).